-Pupils with a statement of special educational needs or statutory education, health and care plan
+Pupils with a statutory education, health and careplan

-The Admissions code states "all children whose statement of special educational need (SEN) or Education Health and Care (EHC) plan names the school must be admitted".
-These children will have priority for admission over and above all other admission applications and will be included in the admissions allocations process.
+The Admissions code states "all children whose Education Health and Care (EHC) plan names the school must be admitted".
+These children will have priority for admission over and above all other admission applications and will be included in admissions allocations process.